Title: Medal, Foreign, Order of the Bath, Honorary Companion

 Location: Headquarters Artifact Collection, Naval History and Heritage Command

 The medal is suspended from a maroon ribbon.
-The box for medal is black with a white silk interior.
-Interior of box reads // Garrard & Co Ltd. / Goldsmiths Jewelers / to the king / by special / appointment / to the crown / 24 Ablemarle St. / London WI // Exterior of box has gold lettering // CB Mily //
+The box for the medal is black with a white silk interior.
+The interior of the box reads // Garrard & Co Ltd. / Goldsmiths Jewelers / to the king / by special / appointment / to the crown / 24 Ablemarle St. / London WI // Exterior of box has gold lettering // CB Mily //